-Should you run into any problems, expert support is available 24/7, which is in addition to the two quickstart sessions that come with the eCommerce plan.
+Should you run into any problems, expert support is available 24/7, which is in addition to the two quickstart sessions that come with the plugin-enabled plan.
 These go a long way to helping you get your online store up and running the right way.

-Most importantly, many of the top t-shirt printing companies boast native WooCommerce integrations (the power behind WordPress.com’s eCommerce plan).
+Most importantly, many of the top t-shirt printing companies boast native WooCommerce integrations (the power behind WordPress.com’s plugin-enabled plan).
 This makes it effortless to upload custom t-shirts to your online storefront, start selling, and automate order fulfillment.

 How to Start a T-Shirt Business: Promote Your Store

 Without a strong marketing strategy, it’s challenging (if not impossible) to set your store apart from the competition and secure your first few sales.
 That said, here are some surefire tips on how to promote your online t-shirt business:

 When used to the fullest, social media (particularly visual platforms like Instagram and Facebook) are incredibly effective for marketing t-shirts.
 In fact, as many as 70% of B2C brands get customers through Facebook.

 To make the most out of these platforms, use WordPress.com alongside JetPack Publicize to unlock advanced social sharing tools.
 WooComemrce also boasts a native Facebook extension for selling directly on this network.

 There are tons of social media marketing plugins out there, so do some snooping to see what works best for you.